Insights Insights

 As explained in Glossy’s reporting, “If successful, the acquisition would combine Tapestry’s brand portfolio of Coach, Kate Spade and Stuart Weitzman with Capri’s roster of Michael Kors, Versace and Jimmy Choo, creating a U.S. powerhouse in a space typically dominated by European brands.”
 Announced a year ago, the proposed merger was challenged by the FTC in April, and court proceedings began this month.

-While branded search volume does not directly translate into sales, it’s a strong indicator of consumer interest, whether products are being researched for purchase online or in brick-and-mortar storefronts.
+While branded search volume does not directly translate into sales, it’s a strong indicator of the brand’s strength and consumer interest, whether products are being researched for purchase online or in brick-and-mortar storefronts.

 Here is what the rankings look like by that measure.